-Dr. Matt Straw is director of Norton Straw Consultants, an engineering and technology consultancy for the oil and gas industry.
+Dr Matt Straw is a Director of Norton Straw Consultants, an engineering and technology consultancy for the oil and gas industry.
 He has been involved in the development and application of CFD in the oil and gas industry for 15 years and has been involved in flow assurance and thermal design of a number of major subsea developments.
-Using its oil and gas capability and experience in the field of fluid dynamics simulation, Norton Straw Consultants is working alongside Siemens to provide industry related advisory and consulting services in the development of their simulation software for the oil and gas industry.
+Using its oil and gas capability and experience in the field of fluid dynamics simulation, Norton Straw Consultants is working alongside leading simulation company Siemens providing industry-related advisory and consulting services in the development of their simulation software for the oil and gas industry.

-Savvy separators - Introduction to computational fluid dynamics for separator design
+Savvy separators -Introduction to computational fluid dynamics for separator design